ibm-messaging/mq-container-mft/mft-containers/README.md

 * Download **9.1.0.0-IBM-MQFA-Redist-LinuxX64.tar.gz** from [IBM Fixcentral](https://www.ibm.com/support/fixcentral/) into mft-containers/agent/
 **Note: 9.1.0.0-IBM-MQFA-Redist-LinuxX64.tar.gz** has to be in same path as **Dockerfile-agent**.

-{:shortdesc}

 ---
 ### MFT Container Customisations
-{: #mft_containers_customizations}

 We will add few customizations that would simplify the configuration of MFT for coordination queue manager and agent setup.
 **Note:** These custimization are only needed to simplify the MFT configuration.
 The same steps, that are set of mqsc commands, can be executed on base mq image directly using *docker exec*.

 #### Understanding Customizations
 1. Configuring MFT Coordination Queue manager:
     1.1 Coordination manager requires set of system queues and topics to be created, this is one time activity.
     1.2 Agents will need a SVRCONN channel using which they can communication with MQ queue manager.
 This SVRCONN channel has to be setup with appropriate CHLAUTH/CONNAUTH rules.
 This guide creates a new channel **MFT_SVRCONN** and setup CHLAUTH/CONNAUTH rules such that any user with a valid password can connect to queue manager.
     1.3 **mft_setupCoordination.sh** available in **mft-containers/server** directory is aimed at simplifying this configuration.
     * *mft-containers/server/setupQMForMFTAgents.mqsc* : MQSC script file that has definations for new resources.

 2. New Agent Setup:
 Every MFT Agent needs set of system queues to be created on the coordination queue manager.
     2.1 **mft_setupAgent.sh** available in **mft-containers/server/** directory is aimed at simplifying this configuration
      - *mft-containers/server/createAgent.mqsc*: MQSC file that has definitions for creating new queues for Agent.

     2.2 **mft-containers/server/mft_removeAgent.sh** available in **server** directory is to remote the agent resuorces from the coordination manager.
 This is to be executed if an mft agent has to be deleted.
     - *deleteAgent.mqsc*: MQSC script file that has definitions for delete Agent's resouces on coordination queue manager.

 All the cutomizations (.sh and .mqsc) files are copied into **/etc/mqm/mft/** path of the container.

 ---

 ### Creating Customized MQ Queue Manager for MFT in containers
-{: #mft_containers_cqm_setup}

 1. Open a command shell and navigate to path of **mft-containers/server**.
 For example */home/mft-containers/server*(on Linux) or *C:\\mft-containers\\server*(on Windows).
 2. Run a docker command to make sure docker is setup and docker service is running